Microcredentialing at OHIO

 The funding DOSA received from the AIA has allowed the hiring of a graduate assistant to complete assessment of research and evaluation, which will provide essential data to inform the next steps in the program; DOSA already had experts in these areas but not the bandwidth to spend on it.
 “The expertise of the various OII staff members, be it project management, communication, or design elements, has been extremely beneficial because that’s not our expertise,” said Jaunarajs.

 For others seeking to take an idea or project to the next level, Jaunarajs recommends they seriously consider the AIA.
 “The advocacy and support has been beyond valuable,” he said.
 “Now we truly have an opportunity to see if this project will work; there won’t be excuses for ‘We didn’t have this or that.’
 We have what we need now, and it may work and it may not, but now we can truly test it.”

 The 2017 cycle of the AIA is currently accepting proposals.
 Submissions were accepted for priority review through November 3, but OII is still accepting proposals throughout the year.
-For those interested in applying, visit the AIA proposal submission page.
 The AIA was created out of a grant through Ohio University’s Innovation Strategy program, which supports creative, interdisciplinary approaches to issues in research, creative activity, teaching, and institutional operations.